GCOM7140/google-trends-analysis/google-trends-guide.md

 View(gtrends)
 ```

 Read in the csv you downloaded from the UI.
-Swap my local path with your local path.
+Swap in your local path.

 ``` r
 csv <- "YOUR/LOCAL/CSV-FILE-PATH.csv"